tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 The second argument is the name of the sequence length file.

-Thus, with the provided example files provided in the present repository, we would type:
+Thus, with the provided example files, we would type:

 ```
 trop("NA_all.fasta.2.5.7.80.10.50.2000.dat","NA_all_tabulated_lengths.txt")